Sons of Perdition

 Sons of Perdition has partnered with Holding Out Help, a Utah based non-profit organization, to continue the efforts the film began: to bring awareness and support to those who have made the difficult decision to leave polygamy.

-We have chosen to work with Holding Out Help because they are a hands-on organization that works with the community to provide individualized care, housing, and other resources to this special population of exiles.
-Most importantly, they offer hope of a new beginning, and the real skills and supplies that are needed to start a new life.
+Sons of Perdition has chosen to work with Holding Out Help because we are a hands-on organization that works with the community to provide individualized care, housing, and other resources to this special population of exiles.

 Comments